GuangShuaiWang/hompage/_pages/about.md

 <span class='anchor' id='about-me'></span>

-**I'm an intern in the Shanghai AI lab, and looking for a PhD position!
+**I'm an intern in the Shanghai AI lab.
 If you are intrested for me, please feel free to email me at [hiwangguangshuai@gmail.com](mailto:hiwangguangshuai@gmail.com).**

 I am now working on bioinformatic and AI4Science, expecially on biology.